 When I first became a mom I couldn't believe how isolated I felt.
 I longed for a connection with other moms.
 I wanted to know if my experiences were normal and I needed to be with other women who understood what my life was like.

 My friend Julie invited me to be a part of her playgroup.
 I jumped at the chance and found the camaraderie I was looking for.
 These women were just like me!
 This was my first introduction to the concept of a moms group, something I've been committed to ever since.
 Moms groups, whether small, loosely organized play-groups or well-structured community or church groups, are vital to a mom and her need to be with other moms.
 Every mom needs a mothering community — a place where she finds encouragement in her role as a wife and a mother.
 A moms group is also a place a mom can be cared for.
 When my sister went on bed rest with her pregnancy, her moms group was part of a community of women who took care of her in that challenging season.
 Who mothers the mother?
 Other mothers.

 If you don't have a moms group, find one or start one.
 If you are a mother of a preschooler, you might start by looking for a MOPS (Mothers of Preschoolers) group in your area.
-Go to www.mops.org, type in your zip code and you'll be given a list of groups near your home.
+Go to www.mops.org, enter your zip code, and you'll be given a list of groups in your area.
 If your kids are older or there isn't an established moms group in your area, you can start one of your own.
-You might want to pick up my book Creating the Moms Group You've Been Looking For at your local bookstore or at www.hearts-at-home.org to give you ideas and get you started in the right direction.
+You might want to pick up my book Creating the Moms Group You've Been Looking For at the bookstore for ideas and to get you started in the right direction.